aherne/c-data-structures-api/README.md

 1. checking memory allocated by a list containing a million entries
 2. checking duration of a million rows insertion on list's bottom
-3. checking duration of iterating list from top to bottom
+3. checking duration of iterating all list from top to bottom
 4. checking duration of getting all list element values by offset from top to bottom
 5. removing all list elements based on offset from bottom to top (for dynamic arrays) and top to bottom (for [doubly-]linked lists)